-Remember to follow laws and guidelines about sweepstakes and contests when running a giveaway promotion.
+Just remember to follow relevant laws and requirements when running a sweepstakes or contest promotion.

 Offer festive discounts for national food holidays

-On National Taco Day, entice guests to celebrate with a coupon or free guacamole for your restaurant’s tacos.
+On National Taco Day (October 4), entice guests to celebrate with a coupon for free guacamole at your restaurant.
 Or maybe you have the best snickerdoodles in the city, and want to give a free cookie to everyone who orders delivery from your restaurant on National Cookie Day on December 4.
 These limited-time discounts instill a sense of urgency by encouraging people to order that day — and have the potential to transform new customers into lifelong fans.

-2. Let your service shine on popular national holidays for food delivery
+2. Capitalize on popular national holidays for food delivery

-Plan for this on big game days, like Game Day — when diners will likely be ordering wings, appetizers, and pizza to snack on while they watch — or on cozier holidays, like Thanksgiving Eve, when people have spent all day prepping and want nothing more to do with their kitchen.
-Deliveries also tend to spike depending on the weather, so get your kitchen ready ahead of time on a cold, rainy night when foot traffic is lighter.
+Plan for this on big sports events — when diners will likely be ordering wings, appetizers, and pizza to snack on while they watch — or on cozier holidays, like Thanksgiving Eve, when people have spent all day prepping and want nothing more to do with their kitchen.
+Deliveries also tend to spike in bad weather, so get your kitchen ready and staff up ahead of cold, rainy nights.

 While set holidays can be easily planned out ahead of time, be sure to keep an archive of social images at the ready for days with inclement weather so you can quickly share that your restaurant offers delivery at the first sign of rain or snow — and don't forget to add your delivery link for easy access.

-3. Show off your restaurant brand & personality on national holidays
+3. Show off your brand personality on national holidays

-Once you reel guests in with social media, they can get inspired to post about their experience and share new, captivating photos of your dishes that you can feature on the restaurant’s account.
+Once you reel guests in with social media, they can get inspired to post about their experience and share new, captivating photos of your products that you can feature on your business's social media channels.